robin-hartmann/bug-nimmsta-web-library-trigger-mode/README.md

 # 🐞 bug-nimmsta-web-library-trigger-mode

-Minimal working example for reproducing a bug when quickly switching the trigger mode of a NIMMSTA HS50 scanner using nimmsta-web-library
+Minimal working example for reproducing a bug when quickly switching the trigger mode of a NIMMSTA HS 50 scanner using nimmsta-web-library

 ## 🛠️ Development